BlackBerry Dynamics

 • Some SSL certificate validation checking can be disabled for development purposes.
 This should not be done for production deployments.

-• The connection manager associated with a BD HTTP Client instance should always be closed by calling its shutdown() method, before the client instance is released or goes out of scope.
+• The connection manager associated with a BlackBerry Dynamics HTTP Client instance should always be closed by calling its shutdown() method before the client instance is released or goes out of scope.
 This ensures that SSL verification can be re-enabled.

 • This class is not thread-safe.
 Use of ThreadSafeClientConnManager is not supported.
 This class only supports SingleClientConnManager.